Written by hannah hollinger

 Puppies need social interaction with other dogs because when they are deprived of it, they will have damaged social capacity.
 As Dr. Rolan Tripp, a veterinarian and animal behaviorist, explained, "The point of daycare and puppy class and the dog park is that they are part of developing emotional stability and flexibility."

 If you're considering adding a new pet to the household to keep your dog company, proceed cautiously.
 This idea often doesn't work for dogs that have separation anxiety because the new dog may mimic their behavior.
 Then you'll have two dogs with separation anxiety on your hands.
 If your dog is well-adjusted, then bringing in a new pet could be a good idea.
 You should still observe how well he gets along with his new companion.
 Make sure to introduce them properly as well.

-or pet sitter to entertain your dog while you're at work as well.
+You may also want to consider hiring a dog walker or pet sitter to entertain your dog while you're at work as well.
 He'll be happy to get out of the house for a bit, and you'll be able to work with peace of mind knowing he's happy.

 Fun Facts About Himalayan Cats - Friendly, Energetic Companions